AVEVA/sample-adh-data_retrieval-power_query_m/README.md

 1. In the **Get Data** window search for "Blank Query"
 1. Select **Blank Query** and click the **Connect** button
 1. Click the **Advanced Editor** button in the Query section of the ribbon in the **Power Query Editor**
-1. Paste the query from the desired .pq file
+1. Paste the query from the desired .pq file.
+See the [Power Query Functions](#power-query-functions) section below for descriptions of each provided function
 1. Replace the "PATH_TO_CONFIG" placeholder with the path to your 'appsettings.json' file
 1. Click the **Done** button
 1. If the .pq file defines a function, fill out the parameters and click the **Invoke** button